Ane-tta/cinema-app/README.md

-# About
+# Description
 Angular 4 web app for searching through the list of movies and also to discover more details about the selected movie.
+Just push a button to find  your movie in the list or just filter the list by a category.
+Enjoy! :)

 ### WebApp Demo
 https://ane-tta.github.io/cinema-app/